Mikelovex/Mikelovex/README.md

 ### Hey, i'm Michael!  ✌️

-**Front-end Developer.**
+**Developer.**

-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning NextJs
-- 💻 Html,  Css,  Javascript
+- 💻 React, Nodejs, Typescript
 - 📚 Learning is continuous and there will always be a next level